-Tongue tie (ankyloglossia) is a condition that children are born with where the frenulum is too tight causing a restriction in the movement of the tongue or lips.
+Tongue tie (ankyloglossia) is a condition that children are born with where the frenulum is too tight, causing a restriction in the movement of the tongue or lips.
 Tongue tie is easily treated with the use of dental laser technology.

-What is a frenulum?
+What is a Frenulum?

-A frenulum (lingual frenulum) is the piece of soft tissue that connects the tongue to the base of the mouth.
+A frenulum (lingual frenulum) is a piece of soft tissue that connects the tongue to the base of the mouth.
 The lower and upper lips also have a frenulum that keeps the lips attached to their respective jaw.

-What is Tongue-Tie?
+What is Tongue Tie?

 - Difficulty moving tongue (to the sides or up and down)

-- If the tongue appears heart shaped or notched when stuck out
+- If the tongue appears heart-shaped or notched when stuck out

 - Issues with breastfeeding

-Many children grow up being tongue tied and have no ill-effects from it.
-For older children, signs they might be tongue tied include if they complain that they are having issues eating, speaking or reaching their back teeth with their tongue.
+Many children grow up being tongue-tied and have no ill effects from it.
+For older children, signs they might be tongue-tied include if they complain that they are having issues eating, speaking, or reaching their back teeth with their tongue.
 Also, their dentist or school speech pathologist may notice the issues with the frenulum and recommend the parents seek treatment.